junxit/us-congress-bills-115/metadata.md

 - 2017-01-09 — Introduced in House
 - 2017-01-09 — Introduced in House
 - 2017-01-09 — Referred to the House Committee on the Judiciary.
+- 2017-02-06 — Referred to the Subcommittee on Regulatory Reform, Commercial And Antitrust Law.
+- 2017-02-16 — Subcommittee Hearings Held.
+- 2017-02-20 — Subcommittee on Regulatory Reform, Commercial And Antitrust Law Discharged.
+- 2017-02-28 — Committee Consideration and Mark-up Session Held.
+- 2017-02-28 — Ordered to be Reported by Voice Vote.
+- 2017-03-15 — Placed on the Union Calendar, Calendar No. 18.
+- 2017-03-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-36.
+- 2017-03-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-36.